 - Medication lists are reviewed and chronic disease management protocols are reviewed to be sure treatment plans are being followed correctly for health and safety as well.

 - Trained personnel ask questions about current living situations, support systems in the home, and listen to the stories told by the elders in their own words.
 This takes some listening skills and problem solving experience to be sure all needs are being met.
 If not, the unmet needs are addressed prior to discharge.

 - In addition to the other assessments, a cognitive screening is performed to determine if deficits are apparent that might require further intervention from medical professionals in follow-up.

 Caring for the Whole Senior

-Care managers can act on any area of deficits by scheduling after-care appointments to further investigate unmet needs.
+Care managers can help fill any deficits by scheduling after-care appointments to further investigate unmet needs.
 They also follow-up the next day to be sure all instructions are understood and no other problems arise.

-Healthcare providers in specially designed Senior Care ERs look at the whole person and take time to listen.
+Healthcare providers in specially designed Senior-friendly ERs look at the whole person and take time to listen.
 Many seniors are vulnerable and require an extra level of attention to stay safe and well.

 It has been shown that this type of intervention does not lengthen the amount of time spent in the ER because the care is coordinated.
 Partnering with the Emergency Medical Service (EMS) personnel helps with performing some of the assessments.
 EMS can look at the home environment, including food in the refrigerator or other areas of concern, while they are performing their in-home assessment prior to transport.
 This includes seniors who live in facilities other than home.

-We hope to see more ERs become senior friendly to better serve the needs of our senior loved ones.
+We hope to see more emergency rooms become senior-friendly to better serve the needs of our senior loved ones!